Azure/c-util/devdoc/sm_requirements.md

 ## Overview

-`State manager` (short:`sm`) is a module the manages the call state for the APIs of a module under the following sematics:
+`State manager` (short:`sm`) is a module the manages the call state for the APIs of a module under the following semantics:

 1. the module has 2 step initialization (that is, the module has a _create and a _open APIs).
 Note: _open can be a do-nothing operation for the case when the user module doesn't have a real _open.